gregorl82/SQL_Property_Tracker_Quiz/day2_homework.md

 <h2>MVP Questions</h2>
-In our Property Tracker application:
+In our Property Tracker application:<br>
 <br>
 Q1.
 Where are we instantiating instances of the Property class?